Whole Home Standby Generators — Built for South Carolina Life.

 Standby vs. Portable — Why It Matters in South Carolina

 Many homeowners consider portable generators as a less expensive alternative.
-Here's the honest comparison:

 | Feature | Whole Home Standby | Portable Generator |